 The National Fire Protection Association was organized in 1896 to promote the science and improve the methods of fire protection and prevention, to obtain and circulate information on these subjects and to secure the cooperation of its members in establishing proper safeguards against loss of life and property by fire.
-Its membership includes nearly two hundred national and regional societies and associations (list on outside back cover) and more than sixteen thousand individuals, corporations and organizations.
+Its membership includes two hundred national and regional societies and associations (list on outside back cover) and nearly eighteen thousand individuals, corporations, and organizations.
 Anyone interested may become a member; membership information is available on request.

-This pamphlet is one of a large number of publications on fire safety issued by the Association including periodicals, books, posters and other publications; a complete list is available without charge on request.
-All NFPA standards adopted by the Association are published in six volumes of the National Fire Codes which are re-issued annually and which are available on an annual subscription basis.
-The standards, prepared by the technical committees of the National Fire Protection Association and adopted in the annual meetings of the Association, are intended to prescribe reasonable measures for minimizing losses of life and property by fire.
+This is one of a large number of publications on fire safety issued by the Association; a complete list is available without charge on request.
+All NFPA standards adopted by the Association are published in the National Fire Codes which are re-issued annually.
+The standards, prepared by the technical committees of the NFPA and adopted in the annual meetings of the Association, are intended to prescribe reasonable measures for minimizing losses of life and property by fire.
 All interests concerned have opportunity through the Association to participate in the development of the standards and to secure impartial consideration of matters affecting them.
+Complete information on Committees will be found in the NFPA Year Book.